Plan Bay Area 2040 Final Plan

 MTC and ABAG propose a multipronged strategy to address housing affordability, the region’s widening income disparities and economic hardships faced by low- and middle-income workers, and finally the Bay Area’s vulnerabilities to natural disasters such as earthquakes and floods.
 These three issue areas – Housing, Economic Development and Resilience – form the core of the Action Plan.

-The recommendations in this Action Plan address multiple Plan Bay Area 2040 performance target areas.
+The recommendations in this Action Plan are intended to address multiple Plan Bay Area 2040 performance target areas.

-Housing: Share of income spent on housing and transportation costs, displacement risk, and increase the availability of housing affordable to low- and moderate-income households.
+Housing: Lower the share of income spent on housing and transportation costs, lessen displacement risk, and increase the availability of housing affordable to low- and moderate-income households.

-Economic development: Access to jobs, middle wage job creation, and pavement maintenance
+Economic Development: Improve transportation access to jobs, increase middle wage job creation, and maintain the region’s infrastructure.

-Similar to past regional achievements in the environment, transportation, and economy, successfully addressing these needs during the implementation of Plan Bay Area 2040 will require a shared commitment among regional policymakers, local governments and civic organizations, as well as robust public engagement and participation.
+Similar to past regional achievements in the environment, transportation and economy, successfully addressing these needs during the implementation of Plan Bay Area 2040 will require a shared commitment among regional policymakers, local governments and civic organizations, as well as robust public engagement and participation.
 MTC and ABAG will provide semi-annual reports on Action Plan progress and implementation to joint meetings of the MTC Planning Committee and ABAG Administrative Committee during the early part of the regional planning process for the next Plan Bay Area.

 To date, regional agencies have largely focused housing actions on funding planning grants, conducting the Regional Housing Needs Allocation (RHNA), allocating transportation funds to reward cities that plan for and produce housing, using existing fund sources for limited direct investments in affordable housing, providing best practices and technical assistance, and advocating for statewide legislative proposals to reduce barriers to housing production.